SjDuque/sjduque.dev/_pages/about.md

 Just your typical hippie computer-scientist at UT Austin.

-**Currently obsessed over:** studying cognitive science and exploring the moral implications of artificial consciousness.
+**Currently obsessed with:** studying cognitive science and exploring the moral implications of artificial consciousness.

 **Currently reading:** <a href="http://aima.cs.berkeley.edu">A.I.</a>, <a href="https://hefferon.net/linearalgebra/">linear algebra</a>, and <a href="http://www.wheelockslatin.com">latin</a>.